 The "Big Book" suggests we ask others for help before we make some of our more difficult amends.
-We need direction, preferably from someone who understands and has experienced the inventory and restitution process.
-We MUST make SURE we do not create further harm to others as we clean up OUR side of the street.
-At the top of page 80, notice the directions of what to do, and please notice the five specific points the book now makes:
+We need direction, preferably from someone who understands the inventory and restitution process.
+We must make sure we do not create further harm as we clean up our side of the street.
+At the top of page 80, the book says:

-"Before taking drastic action which might implicate other people we (1) secure their consent.
-If we have obtained permission, have (2) consulted with others, (3) asked God to help and (4) the drastic step is indicated we (5) MUST not shrink."
+"Before taking drastic action which might implicate other people we secure their consent.
+If we have obtained permission, have consulted with others, asked God to help and the drastic step is indicated we must not shrink." (page 80, para.
+1)